-Generally, these types of coffee plants are grown and cultivated in the The Coffee Belt (the best growing coffee areas- Central and South America, Africa and the Middle East, and Southeast Asia).
-The different growing conditions of The Coffee Belt have a varying impact on the quality and flavor of coffee bean.
-There also can have some differences in flavor between similar species coming from different tract, even from different farm in the same country.
-This is because the climate and the growing conditions have a far effect on the taste profile of Coffee beans.
+Generally, these types of coffee plants are grown and cultivated in The Coffee Belt (the best growing coffee areas- Central and South America, Africa and the Middle East, and Southeast Asia).
+The different growing conditions of The Coffee Belt have a varying impact on the quality and flavor of coffee beans.
+There also can be some differences in taste between similar species coming from various tracts, even from different farms in the same country.
+It is because the climate and the growing conditions have a far effect on the taste profile of Coffee beans.

 Arabica Coffee Bean (coffea arabica)

 The origin of Arabica Coffee is the highlands of present Ethiopia (formerly the kingdom of Kefa).
 It was then consumed by the Oromo tribe as a stimulant.
-But coffee arabica was named after this species had got its popularity in Yemen and lower Arab.
-Now arabica is regarded the most consumed coffee bean ( about or above 60%) throughout the world.
+But coffee arabica was named after this species and has got its popularity in Yemen and lower Arab.
+Now Arabica is regarded as the most consumed coffee bean ( about or above 60%) throughout the world.

-Normally, Arabica trees thrive in higher altitudes, where they can get steady rainfall and lots of shades.
+Typically, Arabica trees thrive in higher altitudes, where they can get steady rainfall and lots of shades.
 This shrub has a small stature of about 6” that makes both pruning and harvesting simpler.
-However, it also needs great care as Arabica trees are easily susceptible to disease.
-The entire crop might be affected by single diseased plant.
+However, it also needs great care, as Arabica trees are easily susceptible to disease.
+The entire crop might be affected by a single diseased plant.
 And this potential risk is one of the reasons that makes this species costlier in the market.

-Arabica is the finest quality of coffee bean.
-The growing conditions of the plant and amazing flavor of this coffee species makes it more expensive than all other coffee species.
-Coffee shops typically use arabica bean blends to serve the consumers with best quality flavorful coffee.
-100% arabica roasted whole bean can be bought here.
+Arabica is the finest quality of the coffee bean.
+The growing conditions of the plant and the amazing flavor of this coffee species makes it more expensive than all other coffee species.
+Coffee shops typically use arabica bean blends to serve the consumers with the best quality flavorful coffee.
+100% Arabica roasted whole bean can be bought here.

 Robusta Coffee Bean (coffea canephora)

-Robusta is the second most produced coffee bean in the world.
-Robusta plants are naturally immune to disease.
-It is double the amount of caffeine that makes itself very protective and it can also grow in low or high altitudes, though high quality Robusta beans comes from the plants cultivated in the hot climate and receive irregular rainfall.
+Robusta is the second most-produced coffee bean in the world.
+Robusta plants are naturally immune to the disease.
+It is double the amount of caffeine that makes itself very protective, and it can also grow in low or high altitudes.
+However, high-quality Robusta beans come from the plants cultivated in the hot climate and receive irregular rainfall.
 Robusta coffees are mainly grown in Africa and Indonesia.

-Robusta has a fine strong taste, often bitter and harsher, so adding cream or sugar does not alter the taste.
-It contains high caffeine and less sugar and so make it perfect for espresso.
-There can also be found high quality Robusta that has low caffeine and a slight note of chocolaty flavor.
-By the way, It is good to buy pure single origin Robusta coffee.
-Because, the popularity of Robusta, many times, lead the farmers to produce sub-standard coffee, in the hope of more profit.
-If you found your coffee taste like burnt rubber, you might have experienced inferior quality.
+Robusta has a delicate, sharp taste, often bitter and harsher, so adding cream or sugar does not alter the taste.
+It contains high caffeine and less sugar and thus making it perfect for espresso.
+There can also be found high-quality Robusta that has low caffeine and a slight note of chocolate flavor.
+By the way, It is good to buy pure single-origin Robusta coffee.
+Because of the popularity of Robusta, many times, lead the farmers to produce sub-standard coffee, in the hope of more profit.
+If you found your coffee tasted like burnt rubber, you might have experienced inferior quality.
 Robusta beans are also sold with Arabica as espresso blend to give the coffee a rich, deep flavor.
-A great sample of high quality espresso blend can be Lavazza’s Gran Espresso.
+A great sample of high-quality espresso blend can be Lavazza’s Gran Espresso.

 Liberica Coffee Bean

-Liberica is a distinct species in the world coffee consumption.
-This coffee is now cultivated mainly in Philipine, Indonesia and Malaysia.
-In 1890 Coffee Rust, it was replaced by Arabica in the U.S. Though it got a place in the world coffee for a time, Arabica at last won the crown till now.
+Liberica is a distinct species in world coffee consumption.
+This coffee is now cultivated mainly in Philippine, Indonesia, and Malaysia.
+In 1890 Coffee Rust, this was replaced by Arabica in the U.S. Though it got a place in the world coffee for a time, Arabica, at last, won the crown till now.

 Excelsa Coffee Bean

-Excelsa coffee plant is now considered to be the species of Liberica family.
-Though there noticed a far difference between them.
-These types are mostly like liberica beans- mostly almond like shaped but has an average size, some of them get larger size though.
-Excelsa plants are mostly found in Southeast Asia and the beans are mainly used as blending coffee.
+Excelsa coffee plant is now considered to be the species of the Liberica family.
+Though, there is a far difference between them.
+These types are primarily like Liberia beans- mostly almond-like shaped but have an average size, some of them get larger scale though.
+Excelsa plants are mainly found in Southeast Asia, and the beans are mostly used as blending coffee.

-Excelsa has a unique taste profile, somewhat mysterious; it has a flavor of both light roast and dark roast coffee—feels like tart, fruity and somehow dark.
-It is the distinct flavor that persuades coffee enthusiast to seek and try this drink from around the world.
+Excelsa has a unique taste profile, somewhat mysterious; it has a flavor of both light roast and dark roast coffee—feels like tart, fruity, and somehow dark.
+It is the distinct flavor that persuades coffee enthusiasts to seek and try this drink from around the world.